BCC-PHM/EquiR/README.md

 6.  `unit`: user can define unit if supplied, otherwise unit will be count as always unless Percent argument is given T, then unit wil be Percentaage automatically
-7.  `percent`: To allow the graph to display as percentage of total, the default dispaly is number
+7.  `outcome`: To allow user to supply outcome variable to calculate within group percentage
+8.  `inner_label`: To turn the information about the nominator and denominator on or off
-8.  `colour`: User defined colour for the graph (Default = `"blue"`)
+9.  `colour`: User defined colour for the graph (Default = `"blue"`)

 Therefore, we can generate the graph by running: